etlr/chef-duo-security/README.md

 Requirements
 ------------
--This cookbook requires the openssh cookbook for the ssh configuration portion.
+-This cookbook requires the openssh cookbook for the ssh configuration potion.
 -This cookbook requires the build-essential cookbook.
 Certain OS's can require package dependencies and may vary depending on which version of the OS you are running.
--This cookbook installs the following libraries: libssl-dev and libpam-dev.
+-This cookbook installs the following libraries: libssl-dev and libpam-dev. e.g.

 #### packages
 - `libssl-dev` - Duo Security requires that this package be installed.